asvarpython/retail-order-analysis-visual-explorer/README.md

 Welcome to the **Retail Order Analysis Visual Explorer** project!
 This interactive web application is designed to help users explore, analyze, and visualize retail order data through an intuitive interface.
 The application integrates with a MySQL database to allow detailed data exploration and actionable insights for business analysis.

+## Live Application 🌐

+Experience the application live at: [Retail Order Analysis Visual Explorer](https://retail-order-analysis-visual-explorer.streamlit.app/)

+Try out the interactive features and explore retail order data in real-time through our deployed application.
+No installation required!

 ---

 ## Project Overview 🚀